Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

 ----------

 This document serves as a primer to SOLP and working with the AST of Solidity programs.
-You can use the patterns given here to implement powerful analyses, reason about and generate insights for your own tools.
+You can use the patterns given here to implement powerful analyses as well as reason about and generate insights for your own tools.

 Naturally, there are lots of SOLP details that have been omitted that you might come across.
 The remaining sections in the Getting Started tab fill in these gaps.
 Enjoy!